oreqizer/rust-notes/md/12_types.md

 - enforcing type safety on more abstract types
 - hiding implementation details

-There's no runtime penalty, the wrapper is removed at compile time.
+There's no runtime penalty, the wrapper is removed at compile-time.

 Avoiding the _orphan rule_ by wrapping `Vec<String>` and implementing `Display`: